vbhimireddy-fuze/myrepo/README.md

 Ex: `$ pip install build`

 ### Building a wheel artefact
+There are two ways to build the wheel artefact for barcode service.
+1. Using the `build` module.
+2. Using `pip`

+The 1st approach requires the installation of the `build` module via pip: `$ pip install build`.
-Inside the directory to where the repository was cloned, simply execute: `$ pip wheel -w ./build_dir .` The `barcode_service` artefact will be built and droped into the `./build_dir` which will have been created by `pip` if it was not previously created.
+Then, inside the directory to where the repository was cloned, simply execute: `$ python -m build`

+The 2nd approach only requires pip to be called.
+Simply execute : `$ pip wheel -w ./dist --no-deps .`

+For both cases, the `barcode_service` artefact will be built and dropped into the `./dist` directory.

 ### Defining the artefact version
 By default, the artefact is built using version `99.99.99999+fffffff`